 Running MySQL with this command line option is very insecure and should only be done when not connected to the external network as a troubleshooting step.
+Please do not run your production database in this mode.

 You may also be suffering from a client version mismatch: